Fox Davidson specialise in securing auction finance where funds are needed within a 28 day completion deadline.

 Which type of lender will lend on a property in an auction?

 Traditional lenders such as high street banks and building societies struggle with auction finance as;

 - Property at auction is usually not fit for lending.
-Auction properties usually need renovating to a habitable standard and suitable for the high street lenders.
+Auction properties usually need renovating to a habitable standard to make them suitable for the high street lenders to lend.

 Specialist mortgages for auctions meet the needs of buying a property at auction because they addresses all of the above points.